GirlsOfSteelRobotics/DocsV2/source/technical-resources/git/git-cmd.rst

 TL;DR
 Run a :code:`git pull` to get the latest

-There are two ways to get the lastest updates from Github, a :code:`git fetch` and a :code:`git pull`.
+There are two ways to get the latest updates from Github, a :code:`git fetch` and a :code:`git pull`.

 A :code:`git fetch` will download the latest updates for all remote branches, but it will not update your local branch.
 This is an advanced feature that you will probably not need.